Today we listened to book reports - videos and all. We experienced some technical difficulties but by the end of the day everyone had finished.

 Is the writing interesting?

 Does the writing achieve the purpose?
 Are there unrelated ideas that distract the listener, reader, or viewer?
-Do I have an introduction?

 Is my main idea clearly developed and supported?